MERCY IN NIGERIA: ‘GOD SPARED MY LIFE FOR A PURPOSE’

 *Representative photo used to protect identity

 Mercy is from Gwoza in the violent northeastern area of Nigeria.
-She and others who used to call Gwoza home watched helplessly as the Islamic terrorist group Boko Haram set up camp in the hills to the east of the town.
+She and others who used to call Gwoza home watched helplessly as the Islamic terrorist group an extremist group that is located primarily in Northern Nigeria set up camp in the hills to the east of the town.
 Boko Haram forces soon began encroaching on their area.
 In June 2014, the militants claimed the town and declared a caliphate there.

 The insurgents arrived in Mercy’s neighborhood in the middle of the night.